DataDog/sketches-py/README.md

   another_sketch.add(v)
 sketch.merge(another_sketch)
 ```
-The quantiles of `values` concatenated with `other_values` are still accurate to within alpha relative error.ls
+The quantiles of `values` concatenated with `other_values` are still accurate to within alpha relative error.

 ## References
 [1] Michael B. Greenwald and Sanjeev Khanna.
 Space-efficient online computation of quantile summaries.
 In Proc.
 2001 ACM